 The Nimitz Operational Intelligence Center is the Navy's pre-eminent Center of Excellence for operational and strategic analysis of events associated with the maritime domain.
 The center supports operational commanders and national policymakers, and provides timely and relevant analysis tailored to meet customer requirements.
-The Nimitz is one of four Centers of Excellence under the Office of Naval Intelligence (ONI).
+The Nimitz is one of four Centers of Excellence that are distinct commands under the Office of Naval Intelligence (ONI).

 The Nimitz Operational Intelligence Center creates decisional advantage for naval and national leadership through deep, penetrating knowledge of the global maritime environment, as enabled through persistent and incisive analysis by naval, civil maritime and regional experts.

 The Nimitz Center's geographically-oriented cells and detachments are scalable teams focused on specific areas of interest.
 The cells are supported by tactical Operations experts (SABER, SPEAR, SWORD), and provide extensive knowledge to Navy operational forces and planners on strategy, doctrine, capabilities, operations, readiness, tactics, and plans of potential naval adversaries.

 The TNT provides ONI the intelligence analytic and information

 achievement of Global Maritime Intelligence Integration (GMII) and

 Maritime Domain Awareness (MDA).
 As such, TNT partners with analysts

 from the Naval Criminal Investigative Service (NCIS) Multiple Threat